"

 3. Theories of grammar and language acquisition

 What’s an algorithm?
-It’s simply any finite, explicit procedure for accomplishing some task, beginning in some initial state and terminating in a defined end state.
-Computer programs are algorithms, as well as recipes, knitting patterns, the instructions for assembling an Ikea bookcase, or a list of steps for balancing your checkbook.
+It’s simply any finite, explicit procedure for accomplishing a task, beginning in some initial state and terminating in a defined end state.
+Computer programs are algorithms, as well as recipes, knitting patterns, the instructions for assembling an Ikea bookcase, or a list of steps for creating a budget.

 An important point to keep in mind is that it is often difficult to construct an algorithm for even trivial tasks.
 A quick way to gain an appreciation for this is to describe how to tie a bow.
 Like speaking a language, tying a bow is a skill that most of us master around school age and that we perform more or less unconsciously thereafter.
 But describing (not demonstrating!) how to do it is not that easy, especially if we’re not familiar with the technical terminology of knot-tying.
 In an analogous way, constructing a generative grammar of English is a completely different task than speaking the language, and much more difficult (or at least difficult in a different way)!
 Just like a cooking recipe, a generative grammar needs to specify the ingredients and procedures that are necessary for generating grammatical sentences.

 Not all models of grammar use a generative framework.
-In other kinds of grammar models, language is produced by repeating memorized fragments or by probabilistic modeling, which is more similar to how Large Language Models produce language.
+In other kinds of grammar models, language is produced by repeating memorized fragments or by probabilistic modelling, which is more similar to how large language models produce language.

 Noam Chomsky